 1. Constant reassurance of love and support

 Someone with attachment anxiety will constantly need their partner to reaffirm their love and support to temporarily quell their budding insecurity.

 If they don’t get this reaffirmation often, their insecurity gets out of hand and affects the relationship.

 Related Reading: Seeking Reassurance in a Relationship?
 12 Ways to Rest Assured

 If you notice that your partner always underrates or underappreciates themselves, there is a chance they have an anxious attachment.

-They will always feel they are not enough for you, and they can even give you reasons to look elsewhere even though they don’t mean it.
+They will always feel they are not enough for you and can even give you reasons to look elsewhere, even though they don’t mean it.

 One of the common anxious attachment disorders in adults, particularly those in a relationship, is the feeling of not being sure if they can rely on their partner.